 I feel that with a few modifications, TST might get a bit more interest from their webinars by folks who are new to this "line of work".
 Lord only know how many people lost interest after the first 15 mins.
 Nobody has an attention span these days.
 That's the basis of my feedback. :-)

-The following user says Thank You to HoopyTrading for this post:
+The following 2 users say Thank You to HoopyTrading for this post:

 Somewhat interesting on the personal history and pits part and the two guys combined together make it more lively.